 We did what we could but there were so many needs.

-In my journey around the world, I have realised that the one most important thing that needy children lack is mentorship.
+In my journey around the world, I have realized that the one most important thing that needy children lack is mentorship.

 I discovered that volunteers at the orphanage are never paid.
 As a result, they always disappear once they get some greener pasture.